 *Mae’s situation is special, because she also routinely visits her biological father and siblings in the community on weekends!
 She has really taken off in the areas of language and learning over the past few months since she has come to live at SCH.
-She has gained weight, learned to speak English (but also speaks Telugu), learned to walk and use a guide cane, is learning to read Braille, and so much more.
+She has gained weight, learned to speak English fluently (but also speaks Telugu fluently, making her bilingual), learned to walk and use a guide cane, is learning to read Braille at a remarkable rate, and so much more.

-Nikki and Merissa have found an amazing school which will accept *Mae, even though she is blind.
+Former foster mother Nikki and current foster mother Merissa found an amazing school which will accept *Mae, even though she is blind.
+Merissa’s daugther, Divya, also attends this school!
+Divya has CP.
 This is big in India, as people with disabilities are often not educated unless they live with their parents and the family has a good income.
-Inclusion in mainstream schools is something which SCH is really trying to encourage right now, especially because of how enriching it is for ALL children to receive an education, as well as see diversity in their world.
+Inclusion in mainstream schools is something which SCH is really trying to encourage, especially because of how enriching it is for ALL children to receive an education alongside peers, as well as see diversity in their world.

 *Mae’s foster moms need to fundraise to get her to school each and every day!

-From foster mom Nikki’s Facebook post:
+From former foster mom Nikki’s Facebook post:

-“*Mae is really thriving.
+*Mae is really thriving.
 Her language is taking off, she’s becoming more independent.
 We are excited that many visits have been arranged with her father and sister, and most importantly, she is happy and becoming a confident little girl.

 We are very excited that a school has accepted *Mae for next year (starting in 6 weeks).
 She will do 5 days a week for full days, which is going to be so wonderful and challenging for her.
 The best thing about this school is that they have an awesome inclusion policy and prefer us not to send an aide with her as their staff are equipped.
-So she will get on the bus at 7:30 in the morning with all the other 5 and 6 year olds and will come home at 3:30 just like the other kids.
+So she will get on the bus at 7:30 in the morning with all the other 5- and 6-year-olds and will come home at 3:30 just like the other kids.
 We love this!!
 And of all our kids, *Mae is ready.
 There are a handful of other blind children currently at the school, and another blind student who graduated and now works at Microsoft.
 We are so excited!!